compenginecode/compengine-api/README.md

 This is the API for [CompEngine](https://www.comp-engine.org/).
 You can set it up by building the docker container via "docker build" and inject any environment variables with the same names as those options in ``/api/private/configuration/configuration.ini`.

+## System requirements

+This project runs on PHP 5.6, MySQL 5.6 or MySQL 5.7, Redis and Elasticsearch version 2.
+The system resources required depends on the number of time series present.

 ## Setup the database
+The database, Redis and Elasticsearch must be running before the database is setup.

 To update the current database according to the XML definitions run: